FelixOnline/v2/content/articles/2016-2-5-the-left-has-no-problem-with-free-speech.md

 To balance this there are many scholarships prioritising race in their selection process.
 With these grants taken in to account, white students receive 59.3% of funding – much closer to their 61.8% share of the population.

-Race\-specific grants exist to counteract racial imbalances which start earlier in life.
+Race-specific grants exist to counteract racial imbalances which start earlier in life.
 A black child in America is more likely than a white child to be brought up in poverty and have less access to education economic support.
-If race\-specific grants are to become obsolete then surely we need to end racial injustice?
+If race-specific grants are to become obsolete then surely we need to end racial injustice?

 What about the taboo subject of criticising Islam?
 It’s perfectly fine as long as it’s done in a respectful manner and held to the same standards as criticism of any other religion with disrespect sometimes coming in the form of Islamophobia.

-October 2014\-October 2015 saw a 47.6% increase in hate crimes against Muslims compared to the same period the previous year, with triple the number of reports after the Paris attacks.
+October 2014-October 2015 saw a 47.6% increase in hate crimes against Muslims compared to the same period the previous year, with triple the number of reports after the Paris attacks.

 Holding other religions as accountable as Islam is also important – criticism of treatment of women and LGBT communities in Muslim Middle Eastern countries should be mirrored by similar criticism in Christian African nations.
 If we want to discuss Islam, can’t we use the discussion to reflect on our own culture and mutually grow?

 The left has no problem with discussing these issues: gender roles, racial injustice and religious freedom have all been commonplace topics for left wing politics for centuries.

 What the left takes takes issue with is politics of rhetoric and insults.
 Katie Hopkins isn’t criticised for breaking unspoken PC rules, but for turning a discussion on the social and political impact of the refugee crisis into “show me bodies floating in water… I still don’t care”.
-When Germaine Greer receives criticism it’s for ignoring discussions on trans rights and simply claiming transgender women are “not women”, not for being un\-PC.
+When Germaine Greer receives criticism it’s for ignoring discussions on trans rights and simply claiming transgender women are “not women”, not for being un-PC.

 The modern left doesn’t reject discussion, it rejects the idea that we should have to put up with hate in our political system.